yanchenko-igor/dhh-system-engineering/README.md

 - [Helm templating](kubernetes/examples/helm): A simple example using Helm to template Kubernetes resources.

+- [Ingress Controller](kubernetes/examples/ingress): Using an Ingress controller and resource to split traffic across multiple applications.

 - [Kubernetes Best Practices](https://speakerdeck.com/thesandlord/kubernetes-best-practices): A great presentation from a Google engineer.

 ## Other useful tools